Virsacer/icingaweb2-module-rrdtool/README.md

 ## Requirements

-This module requires Icinga Web 2 (>= 2.9.0) and the rrdtool-binaries.
+This module requires Icinga Web 2 (>= 2.9.0) and the PHP RRD-extension (recommended) or the rrdtool-binaries.

 ## Installation